-Courses vary in the depth and intensity of training and this is usually determined by the model of psychotherapeutic counselling being taught and the level and nature of the actual qualification which specifies the learning outcomes.
+Courses vary in the depth and intensity depending on the model of psychotherapeutic counselling being taught and the level and nature of the actual qualification.

-Most of the courses offer modular training and allow the candidate to progress from the acquisition of basic counselling skills and then deepen the content for those wanting to do further training to equip them to become an accredited and UKCP registered psychotherapeutic counsellor.
+Most courses offer modular training and allow the candidate to progress from basic counselling skills to more in-depth content for those wanting to become a UKCP registered psychotherapeutic counsellor.